 Communication and Cognition and learning Social, emotional and Sensory and/or interaction needs needs mental health needs physical needs Students who experience difficulty with speech, language and communication.
 Students who learn at a slower pace than their peers, or who have difficulties acquiring skills in a specific area such as literacy.
 This includes students with moderate learning difficulties and severe learning difficulties, requiring support in all areas of the curriculum and participation in Students' needs may be manifested in different ways, such as becoming withdrawn or displaying challenging behaviour.
 These may include being disruptive or self-harming.
 Students who have difficulty paying attention, or forming attachments with adults also fall into this category.
-Students who require special educational provision because they have a disability that prevents them from accessing the educational facilities that are generally available. learning difficulties, requiring support in all areas of the curriculum attention, or forming attachments with adults also fall into this available.
+Students who require special educational provision because they have a disability that prevents them from accessing the educational facilities that are generally available. school life in general.